MatheusBarbieri/code-blue/README.md

 # code-blue
-Code-blue is a work for compilers subject
+Code-blue is a project for compilers subject (UFRGS - INF01147).